NanoVNA-Saver/nanovna-saver/README.md

 Original application by Rune B. Broberg (5Q5R)

 TDR inspiration shamelessly stolen from the work of Salil (VU2CWA) at https://nuclearrambo.com/wordpress/accurately-measuring-cable-length-with-nanovna/

 TDR cable types by Larry Goga.

-Bugfixes and Python installation work by Ohan Smit
+Bugfixes and Python installation work by Ohan Smit.

 Thanks to everyone who have tested, commented and inspired.
 Particular thanks go to the alpha testing crew who suffer the early instability of new versions.